ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 **Key Takeaways:**

 * The **top factor in determining whether you get a second date is simply how much your date liked you overall**.
 This naturally matches up with our intuition
-* The next three are how attractive, fun, and involved in their interests, they think you are, respectively.
+* The next three are how attractive, fun, and involved in their interests they think you are, respectively.
 Here we already get **indications that attractiveness, above all other traits, determines how much someone wants to see you again**, at least upon first impression
 * Interestingly, the fifth most important factor is how likely your date thinks it is that you will say 'yes' to a second date.
-It seems like **people judge whether they want a second date not only by how they perceive their date, but also how they think their date perceives them**
+It seems like **people judge whether they want a second date not only by how they perceive you, but also by how they think you perceive them**

 ---
 <a name="value"></a>